Share this Article

 Start by checking references of past clients—but don’t stop there

-Ask general questions about their level of satisfaction with the renovation and whether they’d hire the contractor again, but get more specific, too: Was the project finished on time?
+Ask general questions about their level of satisfaction with the renovation and whether they’d hire the contractor again, and don’t hesitate to ask for specifics: Was the project finished on time?
 Were there any mix-ups, miscommunications, or unexpected charges?
 Did the clients visit the construction site, and were they happy with how it was being managed?

 Look beyond the bottom line of the bid—and don’t forget about insurance